The Tribal Eye: 1. "Behind the Mask"

 This episode centers on the life and customs of the Dogon people in Mali, concentrating primarily on their masks and mask rituals.
 After a brief introduction to the Dogon culture, the link between African and European art is elaborated upon, using works by Picasso and Braque as examples.
 Dogon blacksmiths are shown working on a sculpture and a monkey mask for an old woman's funeral; the funeral rites, which include masked performances and a staged mock battle, are shown in great detail.

 2. "Crooked Beak of Heaven"

-In "Crooked Beak of Heaven", Attenborough discusses the art and cultures of the First Nations peoples of the Pacific Northwest of North America: The Haida of present-day British Columbia and Alaska; the Gitxsan of Skeena Country; and the Kwakwaka'wakw ("Kwakiutl") of present-day British Columbia, Washington, and Oregon.
-Includes footage with celebrated first nation carver Bill Reid, as he discusses the meanings of stylized motifs. as well as footage from Edward Curtis' early films.
+In "Crooked Beak of Heaven", Attenborough discusses the art and cultures of the Indigenous peoples of the Pacific Northwest Coast of North America: The Haida of present-day British Columbia and Alaska; the Gitxsan of Skeena Country; and the Kwakwaka'wakw ("Kwakiutl") of present-day British Columbia, Washington, and Oregon.
+Includes footage with celebrated first nation carver Bill Reid, as he discusses the meanings of stylized motifs, as well as footage from Edward S. Curtis' early films.
 Also describes and includes footage of potlatch feasts.